 - Make the Sauce - Combine all the soondubu sauce ingredients together and put it aside for later.

 - Cooking - This is all done in the stone bowl (or pot) in this order:

-- Add the sesame oil, kimchi, sauce and onions into the stone bowl over medium heat and cook it for about 5 minutes
+- Add the sesame oil, kimchi, sauce, and onions into the stone bowl over medium heat and cook it for about 5 minutes

 - Add in the meat and shiitake mushrooms and cook it until it is almost done.
 Depending on how thick you cut the pork, this will take approximately 5 minutes.

-- Add in the broth and bring it to up to a low boil.
+- Add in the broth and bring it up to a low boil.
 Then, add in the shrimp and tofu and cook it for 2-3 minutes.